dmente03/gss/readme.md

   background-image: url("...");
 }
 ```
-P.S.: A module can either contain base styles (that are combined with its attributes, like `.button`) or not (in this case, by being just an remark of the current module file, e.g.: `.grid`).
+P.S.: A module can either contain base styles (that are combined with its attributes, like `.button`) or not (in this case, by being just an remark of the current module file, e.g., `.grid`).

 P.S.2: The modules are created _by demand_ of developers and designers (except the [core modules](https://github.com/guava/gss#the-core)).